Industrial Design I (EUT201) Course Detail

 Course Learning Outcomes The students who succeeded in this course;

-• Develops product presentation skills
+• Improves product presentation skills.

 Course Content Developing creative thinking, process of solving design problems; generating functional and aesthetic solutions by considering design criteria such as innovation, product language and user-product interaction, developing scenarios for product, experiencing design process and conceptual methods appropriate for producible and usable products.